 But whatever the motivation, scientists say that shutting down NASA's Earth science efforts would have other, far-reaching consequences as well.
 The agency's satellites use their vantage point to perform a wide range of research, from measuring the salinity of the oceans and the impact of flooding on soil in Texas to the effects of volcanoes and wildfires on the world's ecosystems.
 (Here's a list of NASA's various Earth science efforts.)

-That includes efforts such as NASA's Gravity Recovery and Climate Experiment (GRACE) mission, which has used satellites to map the earth's gravity and study how it — and the earth's surface — has changed over time.
+That includes efforts such as NASA's Gravity Recovery and Climate Experiment (GRACE) mission, which has used satellites to map Earth's gravity and study how it — and the Earth's surface — has changed over time.
 While GRACE data is used to study climate effects such as changes in glaciers and polar ice sheets, Ekwurzel notes that it also provides information for the National Spatial Reference System.
 NSRS is a system that coordinates, among other things, accurate information on elevations throughout the U.S. Having that sort of database is crucial for the construction industry and the infrastructure rebuilding projects that Trump envisions, Ekwurzel says.
-And while on the campaign trail, Trump indicated he may want to fix infrastructure before focusing on space exploration — and so cutting NASA's Earth science funding would run counter to that goal.

 "When you build, you've got to make sure that the water and sewer lines are flowing downhill," Ekwurzel explains.
 "That all depends upon accurate elevation."
 And that's no easy trick.
 While it might seem that the height and slope of the landscape are fixed things, in reality those measurements shift over time due to dynamic changes within the Earth itself.
 "If we were to lose the ability to detect those changes, surveying would become a lot more difficult," she says.
 NASA's data might be collected in orbit, "but it comes down to someone building a building or a road or a bridge."